Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 Specializing as a GLP-1 Nutritional Counselor in Private Practice

 Thanks to another trend in GLP-1 treatments, you don’t necessarily have to work for a clinic or hospital to specialize in working with GLP-1 patients.
-A whole crop of individuals are out there right now on their own, without any support system or prescription… but they need nutritional support, too.
+A whole crop of individuals is out there right now on their own, without any support system or prescription… but they need nutritional support, too.

 While some compounded GLP-1 meds are procured with a doctor’s prescription, there are some pharmacies that aren’t so particular.